sparsell/git-collaboration-readme/README.md

 To update a list of available branches at a _remote_ we use: `git fetch remote-name`.

-As a shorthand to `fetch` and then automatically merge the same-named branch from the _remote_ we can issue `git fetch remote-name branch-name-to-merge-in`.
+To then automatically merge the same-named branch from the _remote_ we can use `git fetch remote-name branch-name-to-merge-in`.

 These are complex topics as it brings up the issue of how to reconcile lines of code where you and another developer might have changed the same thing.
 This is